nicobao/personal-notebook/002_git_github_config.md

 ## PGP Key and commit verification

-If you don't verify your commit with a PGP key, anyone puttin your name and email address in its `.gitconfig` can impersonate you.
+If you don't verify your commit with a PGP key, anyone putting your name and email address in its `.gitconfig` can impersonate you.
 GitHub will assign the commits to you.

 If you configure PGP key, they will add the `verify` green flag to all your commits, meaning they were able to cryptographically verify that the owner of your private PGP key has signed it - and nobody else.